Expected learning outcomes

 On completion of this course the student will be able to:

-- Make appropriate use of mathematical techniques in colour imaging.
-Demonstrate the use of tools such as spreadsheets and specialist maths applications to solve problems in colour imaging
+- Are able to use mathematical techniques in colour imaging and demonstrate the use of tools such as spreadsheets and specialist maths applications to solve problems in colour imaging.

 - Digital image acquisition: analogue to digital conversion.
 Sampling and quantization.
 Look-up table conversions.
 Scaling.